zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_versions.rst

 Requirements
 ------------

-- No specific task or object-access permissions are required.
+- No specific task or object\-access permissions are required.